kojix2/LibUI/examples2/README.md

 This directory (examples2/) contains code that refers to widgets and functions made available via the official libui-ng (see https://github.com/libui-ng/libui-ng) bindings (and perhaps eventually libui-dev as well).

-The rationale (and objective of) for this directory here serves at the least the following purposes:
+The rationale (and objective) for this directory here serves at the least the following purposes:

 - Provide standalone (working) .rb files that test individual components of the ruby-libui suite, such as the various widgets that are part of (and supported by)